 Figure 10: I-beam Steel structure (Google Image)

-Unlike other steel frames that are erected on site, the volumetric frames are designed and produced off site.
-Based on the needs of the project, they can be transported to the required site using heavy machinery or a group of men.
-The advantages of using volumetric frames are immense.
-They are extremely cheap when compared to other types of steel framing.
-Additionally, their quality is higher and reliable (Light Steel, 2013).
+In contrast to other steel frames erected on-site, volumetric frames are meticulously designed and manufactured off-site.
+Tailored to project requirements, they can be transported to the designated site using heavy machinery or a team of workers.
+The advantages of opting for volumetric frames are substantial, offering a cost-effective solution compared to other types of steel framing.
+Furthermore, they boast higher quality and reliability (Light Steel, 2013).

 Figure 11: Volumetric Steel structure (Icarus, 2013)